SpyL1nk/forticare-api-v3/README.md

 Full API documentation can be found on the Fortinet Developer Network (FNDN) : https://fndn.fortinet.net/index.php?/fortiapi/55-forticare-registration/ (requires an account)

-This scripts currently extract "all" assets available on the tenant and save it into a file named `assets.json` in the working directory.
+This scripts currently extract "all" assets available on the tenant and save it into a file named `assets.csv` in the working directory.

 It can be modified to get more details on a specific product, register licence or even decomission a product.